massmux/LNDConnectionKit/README.md

  sudo apt-get install tmux
 ```

-First of all create a bot on telegram with botfather and get the api.
+First of all create a bot on telegram with botfather and get the Api.
 First time you run the command, you will be asked of the api key and then a connection conde is returned on the bot in order to connect to your node.

 For definitely run, go in tmux